FreedomBen/breakout71/Readme.md

 # increase skill ceiling
 - reroll mechanic, rerolls are reward for better play
 - make puck smaller as combo increases ?
-- nerf coin magnet :
-  - no effect when too close
-  - coins overshoot
-  - coins bounce and spread more ?

 - add red anti-coins that apply downgrades
   - destroy your combo
   - hurt your score